 Giant Black Plastic Garbage Bag or two, for waterproofing yourself and your gear.

-Full Water Bottle.
-An inexpensive one (like bottled water from the grocery store) is fine, but if you are attending our backpacking week, or if you want to get the best type, buy an unlined, stainless steel water bottle (the last thing you will ever want to leave home without after being trained in survival skills).
-In fact, the best thing to get is a wide-mouth, unlined Kleen Kanteen.
+Full, 32 oz.
+Water Bottle.
+An inexpensive one (like bottled water from the grocery store) is fine for most camps.
+If you are attending our survival week, or if you want to get the best type, buy an unlined, stainless steel water bottle (the last thing you will ever want to leave home without after being trained in survival skills).
+In fact, the best thing to get is a wide-mouth, unlined Kleen Kanteen (or similar).
 Backpacking water filters screw right onto it, and you can also boil water in it.

 Gallon Zip Lock Bag labeled with your name and containing: